Get MindMirror AI

 When Study Mode is activated, each perspective in a MindMirror AI analysis includes additional context drawn from academic and professional sources:

-Study Mode comes in two variants: General Sources, which draws on well-known books, public lectures, and accessible references; and Academic References, which prioritises peer-reviewed papers, academic texts, and scholarly frameworks.
+Study Mode comes in two variants: General Sources, which draws on well-known books, public lectures, and accessible references suited to curious learners; and Academic References, which prioritises peer-reviewed papers, academic texts, and scholarly frameworks suited to formal research and writing.

 Why Academic Grounding Matters